MapleStory-Archive/Frenzy-Service-Timer/README.md

 -   [x] Drag and drop for rearranging list vertically
 -   [x] Signal finished clients
 -   [ ] Use localStorage to save Client objects and preserve list in case of refreshes
--   [ ] Provide settings in case of 30 channels and toggle map from list
+-   [ ] Map field toggle (for the ones who go by channel and in game names only)
 -   [ ] Global timer to keep track of casting every 9:30 minutes (variable)
 -   [ ] Clean up CSS
 -   [ ] Counter for number of clients